Dozens arrested as violent Portland protests continue

 Molotov cocktails thrown in the street during a march sparked a large fire and prompted police to declare a riot.
 Video posted online appeared to show tear gas being deployed to clear protesters from what police said was an unpermitted demonstration.

-Police arrested more than 50 people.
+Police confirmed that tear gas was deployed to defend themselves and said 59 people were arrested, ranging in age from 15 to 50.
 At least one community member was injured, authorities said.

 A person’s shoes caught fire after flames broke out in the street, video showed.
 People were “engaging in tumultuous and violent conduct thereby intentionally or recklessly creating a grave risk of causing public alarm,” the department tweeted.
 “Fire bombs were thrown at officers.”